dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/8-sources-and-staging.md

     <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/8-sources-and-staging/3-successful-run-in-snowflake.png" title="Successful dbt build in Snowflake"/>

     Let's take a quick look in Snowflake, refresh database objects, open our development schema, and confirm that the new models are there.
-If you can see them then we're good to go!
+If you can see them, then we're good to go!

     <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/8-sources-and-staging/4-confirm-models.png" title="Confirm models"/>

-    Before we move onto the next section be sure to commit your new models to your git branch.
+    Before we move onto the next section, be sure to commit your new models to your Git branch.
 Click **Commit and push** and give your commit a message like `profile, sources, and staging setup` before moving on.